 Psoriasis is an autoimmune disease of a chronic nature.
 In this condition, the skin cells grow as well as divide at an increased rate.
 This rapid division typically leads to eczema appearing on the skin.
 These are typically red patches with silver outlines, although they may be brown or pink.

 At the moment, there is no cure for psoriasis, although treatments can reduce its symptoms.
 Common treatments include moderating sun exposure and following a balanced diet.
 CBD is growing in popularity, with some early research showing that it can help with the overactive skin cell division.
-CBD’s anti-inflammatory properties also help soothe the skin of patients with psoriasis.
+CBD’s anti-inflammatory properties also might help soothe the skin of patients with psoriasis.

 Many people who experience sensitive skin will experience relief when they use CBD.
 CBD may help with reactivity, sensitivity, and redness, as well as other factors that irritate the skin.
 This ability comes from the cannabinoid’s anti-inflammatory and anti-oxidizing properties.